hancoin/hancoinproject/ssh_port_changer_readme.md

 Do not forget that only after you are sure you have chosen the right new custom port number, you will be ready to run this first script and it's important that you have memorized and remember your custom number, because you will need to put it in the place of number 22 in the Putty or Bitvise box for example or in your SSH client to access the server again, clear?
 If you forget this number you can access (maybe) only using the VPS service provider web console, so beware!!!

-**First of all, do not forget to check NOW if your masternode is regularly active, if you have already installed it, with the usual commands you normally use, for example:**
+**First of all, do not forget to check NOW if your elastic masternode is regularly active, if you have already installed it, with the usual commands you normally use, for example:**

 ```
-Hancoin-cli masternode debug
+Hancoin-cli elasticmasternode debug
 ```
 This check will need to be done now before you start and then when you are finished, so you will realize that these scripts do not affect the proper functioning of your masternode.

-Now, after the choice of the port and after check of masternode (if you have already installed it) you can run the FIRST script with these commands:
+Now, after the choice of the port and after check of elasticmasternode (if you have already installed it) you can run the FIRST script with these commands:

 First command (copy and paste all the line, it's one single command, then press ENTER):
 ```